View MapView Map

 1Visit Killarney National Park

-Enjoy views of native oak and yew trees as you explore the 100km2 of parkland, designated as a Biosphere Reserve by UNESCO.
+Enjoy views of native oak and yew trees as you explore the 100 square kilometres of parkland, designated as a Biosphere Reserve by UNESCO.
 Keep an eye out for native Irish red deer during your time here – this is the only place on mainland Ireland that you can find them.

 View of lakes and mountains, Killarney, Co.
 Kerry